cawka/cs118-spring2016/project-1.md

 *  You may assume the size of requested files is less than 1GB.

 *  Your implementation must support three error codes: `200 OK`, `400 Bad request`, `404 Not found`.
 All the other error codes (e.g., `403 Forbidden`, `501 Not implemented`, `505 HTTP version not supported`) are optional.

+*  What to return if the HTTP Request has a URL of "/"?
+   * If the server has index.html and request is "/index.html",  the server MUST return index.html
+   * If the server has index.html and request is "/", the server may return index.html or 404, both implementations are correct.
+   * If the server does not have index.html and request is "/index.html" or "/", the server MUST return 404.

 Here are some hints of using multi-thread techniques to implement the Web server.